MovieStoreGuy/CloudControl/README.md

 - [x] Google Cloud Platform (gcp)
 - [x] Amazon Web Services   (aws)
 - [ ] Microsoft Azure       (azure)
+  - _requires further development support from the terraform provider maintainer_

 ## Documentation
 In order to reduce the size of a potential git history, all of the documentation has being hosted as [Github wiki](https://github.com/MovieStoreGuy/CloudAccess/wiki).